ALIGN-analoglayout/ALIGN-public/compose/README.md

 This directory contains a Docker Compose specification that runs the end-to-end ALIGN flow using a container-based flow, where individual engines have isolated software environments.
+In addition to Docker, you will need to install docker-compose.

 Software components that are in container images can be thought of as 'installed' and we are using Make to run the flow through the